psampaz/slice/README.md

 ## slice.Delete

-Delete removes at a specified index from a slice.
-An error is return in case the index is out of bounds or if the slice is nil or empty.
+Delete removes a slice element at a specific index.
+An error is return in case the index is out of bounds or the slice is nil or empty.
 ```go
     a := []int{1, 2, 3, 4, 5}
     a, err = slice.DeleteInt(a, 2) // [1, 2, 4, 5], nil